-It seems obvious, but few websites do it.
-Most fall at the first hurdle by banging on about how brilliant THEY are, rather than joining in with the dialogue that’s already going on in their visitors’ heads.
+It seems obvious, but few businesses do it.
+Most fall at the first hurdle by banging on about how brilliant THEY are, rather than joining in with the dialogue that’s already going on in their customers’ heads.

 Are you ready for some good news?

-If you can be clear about who your ideal customer is and what they want, your web copy can be a powerfully creative vehicle.
-One that also provides visitors with full information about your product or service and all its benefits, while making it clear whether it’s the right product or service for them.
+If you can be clear about who your ideal customer is and what they want, your copy can be a powerfully creative vehicle.
+One that also provides customers and clients with full information about your product or service and all its benefits, while making it clear whether it’s the right product or service for them.